 Charcoal GrillsWe’ve happily made do with Weber’s basic kettle for years.
 But would newer, more tricked-out charcoal cookers be worth the upgrade?

-Are There Still American-Raised Full-Blood Wagyu?
+Are There Still American-Raised Full-Blooded Wagyu?

 Shopping for Wagyu

 Wagyu is expensive, so it’s important to know what you’re getting.
-Oftentimes, retailers are happy to answer any questions consumers may have.
+Oftentimes, retailers are happy to answer any questions you may have.
 If the package doesn’t clearly indicate where the beef is from or how it’s graded, ask your butcher.

 Photo: Martina Birnbaum / EyeEm, Getty Images